Consumer-type cameras typically have automatic white balance circuitry that continuously monitors the video and attempts

 You can also "lie to the camera" during the white balancing process to create interesting effects.

 White balancing the camera on a blue card can create a warm red color bias in a scene; white balancing on a yellow card will create a blue effect (below).

 In an effort to compensate for colors presented as "white" the camera's circuitry will push the camera's color balance toward the complement (opposite) of the color on the card.

-Note the different effect in these two photos.
+Note the different effect in the two photos above

 Although an editor can electronically try to alter white balance in postproduction, starting out with proper white balance at the camera is always best.
 Otherwise, it may not be possible to perfectly match sequential scenes during editing.

 Sometimes directors skew colors to create certain effects.
 For example, in the award-winning film Traffic, director Steven Soderbergh gave different locations specific color tones, suggesting different feelings.
 He gave scenes in Washington, D.C. cold blue tones, and made scenes in the San Diego area warm with gold overtones.

 Often, we see commercials skewed strongly toward yellow-gold to impart a "warm" feeling.
 As we will note in an upcoming module on composition, colors suggest moods.

 Black Level and Black Balance